 It may be wise to avoid any and all genetically-modified (GM) foods when pregnant.
 Genetically-modified foods are foods that have been produced in a lab through the insertion of genetic changes within the DNA.
 This is often done to improve the hardiness of a crop against the elements and harmful insects.
 While the idea is a noble one, its effects on human health have been consistently shrouded in controversy.
 Although they certainly aren't healthy any other time, during pregnancy they can be disastrous.
 Most of the offspring of rats fed Roundup Ready soy died before they were three weeks of age.
 Very little of what is consumed is blocked by the placenta, therefore you must assume that any food that can produce effects in the mother can also happen in the fetus.

 Avoiding GM foods can be difficult, but the task is not impossible.
 Anyone in the United States should avoid all foods from most restaurants.
 Nearly all prepared foods from supermarkets contain GM ingredients if not organic.
 The only sure way to avoid GM meat, vegetables, or fruits is to choose only organic.
 Even if a particular crop isn't genetically engineered yet, the odds are high that it will be soon.
 The Non-GMO Shopping Guide can help you refine your search for non-GM foods.

 4. Prepared Foods

 Foods that have been processed before you purchase them are nearly always questionable when it comes to health.
-Aside from the fact that they usually contain genetically engineered foods, they are nutritionally deficient because most of what's in them consists of processed grains and labratory-produced chemicals, not real food.
+Aside from the fact that they usually contain genetically engineered foods, they are nutritionally deficient because most of what's in them consist of processed grains and laboratory-produced chemicals, not real food.
 Therefore, you should avoid most products sold by supermarkets and virtually all foods from fast food outlets and most restaurants.

 5. Herbicides and Pesticides